- Form a Company Now! +

 This led many entrepreneurs to ask the question: How much is my company worth?

-The short answer—unless you happen to have 845 million users—is, unfortunately, nowhere near 20 times revenue.
+The short answer—unless you happen to be Mark Zuckerberg—is, unfortunately, nowhere near 20 times revenue.
 But don’t let that stop you from coming up with a reasonable valuation estimate, as it will prove extremely useful when negotiating with potential investors.